 And the last part of that statement is a big deal since the cable companies tend to dole out used (and often outdated) modems to their customers, especially when replacing a modem that has gone bad.

 As I explain in this post, used and outdated modems can and do affect the quality and speed of your Internet service.

 And now the cons:

-2 – If you live in a part of the country that has lots of thunderstorms and/or flaky power grids your ISP will replace your rented modem every time it gets damaged by a lightning strike or power surge.
-But if you own your modem you’ll be responsible for replacing it yourself every time it takes a hit.
+2 – If you live in a part of the country that has lots of thunderstorms and/or flaky power grids your ISP will replace your rented modem at no extra charge every time it gets damaged by a lightning strike or power surge.

-As you can see, there is a lot to consider before deciding whether to keep renting a cable modem from your ISP or buy your own, therefore you, and only you can answer this question for yourself based upon where you live and your own personal preferences regarding risk vs. reward.
+Bottom line: As you can see, there is a lot to consider before deciding whether to keep renting a cable modem from your ISP or buy your own.
+You, and only you can answer this question for yourself based upon where you live and your own personal preferences regarding risk vs. reward.